 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 24254, 24261):

-An HE STA that supports operation in the 6 GHz band sets dot11HE6GOptionImplemented to true.
+A STA that supports operation in the 6 GHz band sets dot11HE6GOptionImplemented to true.

+A STA with dot11HE6GOptionImplemented equal to true and operating in the 6 GHz band is a 6 GHz STA.

+An AP with dot11HE6GOptionImplemented equal to true and operating in the 6 GHz band is a 6 GHz AP.

+An non-AP STA with dot11HE6GOptionImplemented equal to true and operating in the 6 GHz band is a 6 GHz non-AP STA.

+An non-AP STA with dot11HE6GOptionImplemented equal to true and operating in the 6 GHz band is a 6 GHz non-AP STA.

-An HE STA with dot11HE6GOptionImplemented equal to true and operating in the 6 GHz band is a 6 GHz HE STA.
+An mesh STA with dot11HE6GOptionImplemented equal to true and operating in the 6 GHz band is a 6 GHz mesh STA.

-A STA with dot11HE6GOptionImplemented equal to true shall have dot11ExtendedChannelSwitchActivated, dot11MultiDomainCapabilityActivated and dot11OperatingClassesRequired equal to true and shall set to 1 the value of the Extended Channel Switching field in the Extended Capabilities elements it transmits.
+A 6 GHz STA shall have dot11ExtendedChannelSwitchActivated, dot11MultiDomainCapabilityActivated and dot11OperatingClassesRequired equal to true and shall set to 1 the value of the Extended Channel Switching field in the Extended Capabilities elements it transmits.

-A 6 GHz HE STA shall meet the Class A requirements in 27.3.15 (Transmit requirements for PPDUs sent in response to a triggering frame).
+A 6 GHz STA shall meet the Class A requirements in 27.3.15 (Transmit requirements for PPDUs sent in response to a triggering frame).

-An HE AP operating in the 6 GHz band shall indicate support for at least 80 MHz channel width.
+A 6 GHz AP shall indicate support for at least 80 MHz channel width.

-An HE AP operating in the 6 GHz band shall set the Co-Hosted BSS subfield in HE Operation element to 0.
+A 6 GHz AP shall set the Co-Hosted BSS subfield in HE Operation element to 0.

-A 6 GHz HE STA shall not transmit an HT Capabilities element, VHT Capabilities element, HT Operation element, VHT Operation element or an HE Operation element that contains a VHT Operation Information field.
+A 6 GHz STA shall not transmit an HT Capabilities element, VHT Capabilities element, HT Operation element, VHT Operation element or an HE Operation element that contains a VHT Operation Information field.

-A 6 GHz HE STA shall not transmit in an HE PPDU a frame other than an HE Compressed Beamforming/CQI frame (see 26.7.3 (Rules for HE sounding protocol sequences)) that exceeds the maximum MPDU length capability indicated in the HE 6 GHz Band Capabilities element(#22194) received from the recipient HE STA 6G.
+A 6 GHz STA shall not transmit in an HE PPDU a frame other than an HE Compressed Beamforming/CQI frame (see 26.7.3 (Rules for HE sounding protocol sequences)) that exceeds the maximum MPDU length capability indicated in the HE 6 GHz Band Capabilities element(#22194) received from the recipient 6 GHz STA.

-An AP or mesh STA operating in the 6 GHz band shall include the 6 GHz Operation Information field in the HE Operation elements it transmits.
-The AP or mesh STA shall set the Channel Width subfield, the Channel Center Frequency Segment 0, and the Channel Center Frequency Segment 1 subfields of the 6 GHz Operation Information field as defined in Table 26-14 (6 GHz BSS channel width), based on the Rx HE-MCS Map ≤ 80 MHz, Rx HE-MCS Map 160 MHz, and Rx HE-MCS Map 80+80 MHz subfields of the Supported HE MCS And NSS Set field of the HE Capabilities element transmitted by the AP.
+A 6 GHz AP or 6 GHz mesh STA shall include the 6 GHz Operation Information field in the HE Operation elements it transmits.
+The AP or mesh STA shall set the Channel Width subfield, the Channel Center Frequency Segment 0, and the Channel Center Frequency Segment 1 subfields of the 6 GHz Operation Information field as defined in Table 26-14 (6 GHz BSS channel width), based on the Rx HE-MCS Map ≤ 80 MHz, Rx HE-MCS Map 160 MHz, and Rx HE-MCS Map 80+80 MHz subfields of the Supported HE MCS And NSS Set field of the HE Capabilities element transmitted by the AP. (#24254, 24261)